 Your freezer can be an incredible source of savings, or it can be the black hole where mushy vegetables and half-eaten pints of ice cream go to die.

-To help you remember how long foods keep and how to properly freeze them, The Huffington Post shared this great infographic.
+To help you remember how long foods keep and how to properly freeze them, The Huffington Post shared this great infographic on freezing food.
 Who knew you could freeze yogurt?
 Who knew fried chicken is still good after a third of a year in the deep freeze?